Saint-Blaise-sur-Richelieu

 Saint-Blaise-sur-Richelieu (/fr/, lit.
 'Saint-Blaise on Richelieu') is a municipality in the Canadian province of Quebec.
 The population as of the Canada 2016 Census was 2,066.
 The town was founded in 1892.

 Geography

-The community is located within the Le Haut-Richelieu Regional County Municipality region about 15 kilometers north of the Canada-United States border in the Montérégie region.
+The community is located within the Le Haut-Richelieu Regional County Municipality region about 15 kilometres north of the Canada-United States border in the Montérégie region.
 It is located about 40 kilometers south of Montreal.

 The town is located within the provincial electoral district of Saint-Jean which includes parts of the city of Saint-Jean-sur-Richelieu situated a few kilometers to its north.
 It is situated in the western side of the Richelieu River along Quebec Route 223.